Gorman Thomas: Early life

 Thomas was born in Charleston, South Carolina.
 His father, Gorman Sr, was a postal worker and a former minor league pitcher.
 Thomas was raised in nearby James Island.
-His family moved to Columbia, South Carolina where he attended Cardinal Newman High School through his junior year, playing on a State Championship Basketball team in 1968.
+His family moved to Columbia, South Carolina where he attended Cardinal Newman High School through his junior year, playing on a state championship basketball team in 1968.
 He attended James Island High School his senior year.
 In high school, Thomas earned 14 letters in four sports - baseball, football, basketball and track.
-He was the first draft pick of the Seattle Pilots in 1969.
+He was selected in the first round (21st overall) of the 1969 Major League Baseball draft by the Seattle Pilots, becoming the first-ever draft pick in the history of the team.

 Career

 Milwaukee Brewers

-In 1971, Thomas played Class A baseball in the Milwaukee system, with the Danville Warriors that year, Thomas led the Midwest League in both home runs and strikeouts.
-The next year with the Class AA San Antonio Brewers, Thomas led the Texas League in the same two categories, registering 26 home runs versus 171 strikeouts.
+In 1971, Thomas played Class A baseball in the Milwaukee system with the Danville Warriors that year.
+Thomas led the Midwest League in both home runs (31) and strikeouts (170).
+The next year with the Class AA San Antonio Brewers, Thomas led the Texas League in the same two categories, registering 26 home runs and 171 strikeouts in 135 games.

 Thomas spent parts of 1973 and 1974 in the major leagues with the Brewers, but he mostly played Class AAA baseball during those seasons.
 With the Sacramento Solons of the Pacific Coast League in 1974, Thomas finished second in the league in home runs (51), third in RBI (122), fourth in walks (93), third in runs scored (117) and first in strikeouts (175).
 He spent most of the next two years on the bench with the Brewers, but he enjoyed being teammates with Hank Aaron during Aaron's last two MLB seasons.

-Thomas played in Class AAA for the entire 1977 season.
+Thomas played in Class AAA with the Spokane Indians for the entire 1977 season, batting .322 with 36 home runs and 114 RBI in 143 games.
 After the season, Thomas was traded to the Texas Rangers as the player to be named later in an earlier trade for Ed Kirkpatrick.
 Rangers executive Dan O'Brien Sr. explained the move as a temporary "friendship deal".
 Brewers general manager Harry Dalton needed to open up a roster spot over the winter, and he asked O'Brien to hold Thomas on the Texas roster for a few months.
 In February 1978, O'Brien sold Thomas back to Milwaukee before he appeared in any games with the Rangers.